OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 # BIG BATCH TO MVP

 ### Wave 1 to MVP (BULK!!)
-- [ ] Loading screen should have descriptive text on what is loading.
-    - Instead of `Loading..`, make it `Creating Palette...`, `Generating Swatch...`
-- [ ] Revisit colour grouper to first group by names and then by rgb.
-2 separate if statements.
+- [ ] Localize at least 2 strings.
 - [ ] Update image analysis view to have updated user palette so it can analyze colours properly
-- [ ] Localize at least 2 strings.

 ### Wave 2 to MVP -- Beat the spaghetti code allegations.
 - [ ] On another branch, one big code cleanup